College of Liberal Arts & Social Sciences > Academics > International Studies > Graduate Program > International Studies (MA)

 You’ll take two foundation courses, four core courses, three electives and three research courses, and complete a 50- to 80-page thesis.

-of surveyed 2016 International Studies MA graduates were employed or continuing their education within six months of graduation
+of 2018 LAS master's degree recipients were employed or continuing their education within six months of graduation

 You’ll learn from faculty like Associate Professor Shiera Malik, who teaches and writes on themes of coloniality, politics and theory.
 Her research is guided by an interest in the intersection of politics of knowledge and lived experience.
 She is also an accomplished author in international political theory, feminism and African anti-colonial thought.